-The link between tango and passion is real - but the passion is richer, more diverse, and more relatable than the man-in-dark-suit+woman-in-red-dress-stereotype suggests.
-(Not that I have a problem with dark suits or red dresses.)
+The link between tango and passion is real - but the passion is richer, more diverse, and more relatable than the man-in-dark-suit + woman-in-red-dress-stereotype suggests.
+(No disrespect to dark suits or red dresses.)

 This podcast offers an authentic glimpse into who dances tango, why they dance, and how the dance has shaped their lives.
 Along the way we'll explore what their experiences can teach us all about being and connecting in the world.